SiliconLabs/wiseconnect/examples/featured/low_power/twt_tcp_client/readme.md

     > Note:
     >
     > - TWT Wake duration depends on the wake duration unit.
-For example, for the above configuration, wake duration value is  (0x60 * 256 = 24.5 msec).
+For example, for the above configuration, the wake duration value is  (0x60 * 256 = 24.5 msec).
     > - TWT Wake interval is calculated as mantissa *2 ^ exp.
-For example, for the above configuration, wake interval value is (0x1D4C * 2^13  = 61.4 sec).
+For example, for the above configuration, the wake interval value is (0x1D4C * 2^13  = 61.4 sec).
-    > - Configuring TWT Wake interval beyond 1 min might lead to disconnections from the AP.
+    > - Configuring the TWT Wake interval beyond 1 min might lead to disconnections from the AP.
-    > - There might be disconnections while using TWT with wake interval > 4sec when connected to an AP with non-zero GTK key renewal time.
+    > - There might be disconnections while using TWT with wake interval > 4 sec when connected to an AP with non-zero GTK key renewal time.
     > - Keep Alive timeout should be non-zero when negotiated TWT setup is **unannounced**, otherwise there might be disconnections.

 - iTWT Teardown Configuration

-    To teardown TWT session use the matching TWT teardown API corresponding to the TWT setup configuration API:
+    To teardown the TWT session, use the matching TWT teardown API corresponding to the TWT setup configuration API:
-    1. For TWT parameters Auto Selection API, call the following API to teardown :
+    1. For TWT parameters Auto Selection API, call the following API to teardown:
     ```c
       status = sl_wifi_target_wake_time_auto_selection(twt_selection);
     ```